Tag Archives: 508(c)(1)(A)

 A 501(c)(3) church also agrees to many regulations.
 See Endnote 2 for list of some of the regulations that come with 501(c)(3) and links to resources which explain 501(c)(3) and 508(c)(1)(A) tax exempt status in some detail.

 One who does just a little study can easily understand that the governments of the state of incorporation and the federal government are the authorities, for many purposes, of a corporate 501(c)(3) church.
 The Lord Jesus Christ is, at most, only one of their authorities or heads.
 For many churches, Christ is completely eliminated from the equation and their sole authority is civil government.
 Churches grieve our Lord by submitting to another head.
 Christ is not over “over all things to” those churches.
-According to the Bible, this raises a very important question, “Are corporate 501(c)(3) churches churches of Christ, built by Christ and Him alone?”
+According to the Bible, this raises a very important question, “Are corporate 501(c)(3) churches of Christ, built by Christ and Him alone?”
 They are churches, but are they Christ’s churches?
 The answer is obvious.

 So the main issue is one of authority.
 Looking beyond that, only the legislature, not the President, can eliminate the Johnson Amendment or any other rule that comes with 501(c)(3) status.
 It is a law, passed by Congress and signed by the President.
 The President, of course, is the law enforcer.
 Like any law enforcer, he can choose to ease or relax his efforts to enforce what he deems to be an unjust law, you might say.
 He cannot do away with the fact that the authority of the 501(c)(3) church, as to the rules that come with it, is the federal government through its agent, the IRS.
 The courts, not the President, decide unresolved clashes between 501(c)(3) churches and the IRS.
 Only the legislature, not the President, can repeal a law subject to his signature of approval.
 The legislature has taken no action to overrule the Johnson Amendment in the many months since President Trump filed his executive order nor has President Trump encouraged the legislature to do away with either 501(c)(3) status or any of the other rules that come with 501(c)(3).